Food composition.

 Watch this!

 You also have people on the other end of the spectrum that want to lift anything and everything they see.
-This is common to see with beginners who try to lift a weight that is too heavy for them to lift safely , but their ego won’t let them lower the weight. ” 4 week beginner to strength training ?
+This is common to see with beginners who try to lift a weight that is too heavy for them to lift safely , but their ego won’t let them lower the weight. ” 4 weeks into strength training ?
 110kg bench press?
-No problem!”
+No problem bro!”
 This can lead to serious injury.
-In reality their bodies are just not ready yet.
-Percentages ensures we still see progress but we leave out the injury part, which I don’t think any beginner to the gym wants!
+In reality their bodies are just not ready to handle those loads.
+Percentages ensure we still see progress but we leave out the injury part, which I don’t think any beginner to the gym wants!

 What does using percentages in a strength training program look like?